 PARTNERING FOR IMPACT

 One of Conservation International's historic strengths is our culture of partnerships, through which we can make an impact for nature far above what any single organization can achieve.
 Last year, we world's most prominent companies to act with urgency to protect nature.
 Here are two highlights from 2020.

 PROTECTING NATURE?
 PRICELESS

+ing 100 million trees.

-launched in January 2020, was company's greenhouse gas designed to leverage the full emissions across its operations, scale of Mastercard's business, its in close collaboration with Contechnology, its brand, and partner servation International and other ecosystem all the way to the card- partners, becoming climate-neuholders, to act on climate change tral for the decade by supporting at an unprecedented scale.
+The Priceless Planet Coalition is not just about planting trees.
+The partners are dedicated to regrowing forests in the geographies that represent the greatest potential for positive impacts toward our global goals for climate, communities and biodiversity.
+The coalition will employ science-based best practices for the selection, implementation, and long-term monitoring of its restoration efforts.
+P&G PROMISE Consumer goods giant P&G an-The Priceless Planet Coalition, nounced it would reduce the launched in January 2020, was company's greenhouse gas designed to leverage the full emissions across its operations, scale of Mastercard's business, its in close collaboration with Contechnology, its brand, and partner servation International and other ecosystem all the way to the card- partners, becoming climate-neuholders, to act on climate change tral for the decade by supporting at an unprecedented scale.
 Mas- natural climate solutions.
-The tercard chose Conservation Inter- company aims to fund projects national and the World Resources that protect, improve and restore worked with some of the Institute as restoration partners to critical ecosystems where irrehelp the Priceless Planet Coalition coverable carbon is stored, while achieve its initial goal of regrow- supporting local communities ing 100 million trees.
+The tercard chose Conservation Inter- company aims to fund projects national and the World Resources that protect, improve and restore worked with some of the Institute as restoration partners to critical ecosystems where irrehelp the Priceless Planet Coalition coverable carbon is stored, while achieve its initial goal of regrow- supporting local communities and economic recovery.
+2